 Click Export and then Download as CSV in the top-right corner to export your table in CSV format.

 It may take a few minutes for the file to download.
-Note that there is a 500 row limit for exports.
+Note that there is a 2000 row limit for Facebook exports, and a 500 row limit for other social networks.
 You may need to filter it into smaller chunks to export (e.g. by month).

 Experiment with filters to narrow in on your content, and find the best way to report on your data.
 You can filter by date to run monthly reports, filter by post type to view only video content, or filter by boosted to separate organic content from paid.